 Brain injury – this can be caused by a disruption of the blood and oxygen flow to the brain during childbirth.
 If the attending doctors do not respond to this disruption quickly it could lead to permanent damage of the baby’s brain.

 Prenatal problems – there are several problems that can arise during the pregnancy period which can cause problems for the baby.
-Maternal infections, problems with the placenta, premature delivery, and placenta problems can all cause damage to the baby’s developing brain.
+Maternal infections, problems with the placenta, and premature delivery can all cause damage to the baby’s developing brain.
 Early diagnosis and treatment of these prenatal complications is critical to positive outcomes for the mother and baby.

 Delivery complications – during the delivery process, there is always a possibility of unexpected complications.
 Mothers and babies must be closely monitored to quickly identify and handle any of such complications to avoid serious injury to the mother and baby.